Bill Oddie: Music

-Oddie wrote original music at Cambridge University for the Footlights and later wrote comic songs for I'm Sorry, I'll Read That Again.
-He also wrote a number of comic songs for The Goodies, most of which he also performed.
+Oddie wrote original music at the University of Cambridge for the Footlights and later wrote comic songs for I'm Sorry, I'll Read That Again.
+He also wrote a number of comic songs for the Goodies, most of which he also performed.

 In the 1960s and early 1970s, Oddie released a number of singles and at least one album.
 One of the former, issued in 1970 on John Peel's Dandelion Records label (Catalogue No: 4786), was "On Ilkla Moor Baht 'at", performed in the style of Joe Cocker's "With a Little Help from My Friends".
 The B-side, "Harry Krishna", featured the Hare Krishna chant, substituting the names of contemporary famous people called Harry, including Harry Secombe, Harry Worth, Harry Lauder and Harry Corbett, as well as puns such as "Harry [Hurry] along now" and "Harrystotle [Aristotle]" and ending with "Harry-ly [I really] must go now".
 Both tracks appear on the compilation CD Life Too, Has Surface Noise: The Complete Dandelion Records Singles Collection 1969–1972 (2007).
 In 1966 he was credited as the vocalist with Spencer's Washboard Kings on "Five Feet Two" (Rayrick LCR1001a).
-The vocalist on the B-side of this 45rpm single, "If You Knew Susie", was Jean Hart, Oddie's future wife.
+The vocalist on the B-side of this 45 rpm single, "If You Knew Susie", was Jeanne Hart, Oddie's future wife.

-He played the drums and saxophone and appeared as Cousin Kevin in a production of The Who's rock opera Tommy by London Symphonic Orchestra and English Chamber Choir at the Rainbow Theatre, Finsbury Park, London, on 13 and 14 December 1973.
-He has also contributed vocals to a Rick Wakeman album, Criminal Record.
+He played the drums and saxophone and appeared as Cousin Kevin in a production of the Who's rock opera Tommy by the London Symphony Orchestra and the English Chamber Choir at the Rainbow Theatre, Finsbury Park, London, on 13 and 14 December 1973.
+He also contributed vocals to keyboardist Rick Wakeman's fifth studio album, Criminal Record (1977).

-He recorded a single, "Superspike", with John Cleese and a group of UK athletes, billed the "Superspike Squad", to fund the latter's attendance at the 1976 Summer Olympics in Montreal.
+Oddie recorded a single, "Superspike", with John Cleese and a group of UK athletes, billed the "Superspike Squad", to fund the latter's attendance at the 1976 Summer Olympics in Montreal.
 He co-produced the record with Stephen Shane.

-In 1986 Oddie took part in the English National Opera production of the Gilbert and Sullivan comic opera The Mikado, in which he appeared in the role of the Lord High Executioner, taking over the role from Eric Idle.
+In 1986, Oddie took part in the English National Opera production of the Gilbert and Sullivan comic opera The Mikado, in which he appeared in the role of the Lord High Executioner, taking over the role from Eric Idle.
 During the early 1990s Oddie was a DJ for London-based jazz radio station 102.2 Jazz FM.

 In 2007, Oddie appeared on the BBC series Play It Again.
-In the episode he attempts to realise his dream of becoming a rock guitarist.
-Initially teacher Bridget Mermikides tries to teach him using traditional methods but he rebels: instead he turns to old friends Albert Lee, Dave Davies (of The Kinks) and Mark Knopfler for advice and strikes out on his own.
-He succeeds in the target of playing lead guitar for his daughter Rosie's band at her 21st birthday party and even manages to impress his erstwhile teacher.

-In November 2010, he agreed, along with fellow members of The Goodies, to rerelease their 1970s hit "The Funky Gibbon" to raise funds for the International Primate Protection League's Save the Gibbon appeal.
+In November 2010, he agreed, along with fellow members of the Goodies, to rerelease their 1970s hit "The Funky Gibbon" to raise funds for the International Primate Protection League's Save the Gibbon appeal.